wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.1.4 =
+* Fix: Shortcode list box doesn't show sliders when there were no slides

 = 2.1.3 =
 * Fix: In WordPress 3.5.x and lower, you can't drag items into the layer, because the old jQuery UI.
 Fixed in this release.